lucyzhang95/BioThings_TTD_Dataplugin/README.md

 |Total records| 876,675 |

 - Input source file has 890,161 records
+- The initial parser records was 889,851 (890,161 - 889,851 = 310 where 17 and 293 duplicates are removed from drug-disease and target-disease)
-- Parser output has 887,888 records with duplicates.
+- Final parser output has 887,888 records with duplicates.
-- 11,213 records are removed due to duplicated _id (mostly from records with the same chebi/pubchem_cid and UniProtKB)
+- 11,213 records are removed from final parser output due to duplicated _id (mostly from records with the same chebi/pubchem_cid and UniProtKB)

 <details><summary>click to expand for biolink prefix and predicate</summary>